Kira and Algernon are exceptionally close, even for siblings.

-Later, when Sister Astrid approached him for help after Kira ran away from the Sacred Enclosure, Algernon struggled to accept the truth that she’d been acting against her will.
-Yet the strength of his childhood bond overcame the ugly reality that Kira had not only begun working in the sex industry, she’d also become an opium addict.
-Algernon, in Astrid’s company, risked his life by entering a war zone to find Kira and bring her back home.
+Later, when Sister Astrid approached him for help after Kira ran away from the Sacred Enclosure, Algernon struggled to accept the truth that she’d turned to the sex industry as a means of supporting herself.
+Yet the strength of his childhood bond overcame not only that ugly reality, but also that Kira had become an opium addict.
+Algernon, in Astrid’s company, risked his life by entering a war zone to find his twin sister and bring her back home.

 Astrid struggles to convince Algernon to help her find Kira.